Dr. Vanessa Kovachy

 Jenna Pahnke

 Jenna Pahnke received her Bachelor of Arts degree in History and Secondary Education from Marquette University in Milwaukee, Wisconsin and her Master of Arts in Special Education from Northeastern Illinois University.
 Prior to joining PRS, she worked in the Wilmette School District for 7 years as a Learning Behavior Specialist.
 She works with a variety of students from 1st grade through high school but specializes in middle school-aged students.
-When not working with students, Jenna enjoys spending time with her 5 month old son, playing basketball, and reading.
+When not working with students, Jenna enjoys spending time with her 3 energetic boys.

 Dina Scavuzzo